DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     gbdemo2

-The output of these demos on a Dell XPS 13 laptop and an NVIDIA DGX Station can also be found in GraphBLAS/GraphBLAS/demo/html.
+The output of these demos on a Dell XPS 13 laptop and an NVIDIA DGX Station can also be found in GraphBLAS/GraphBLAS/demo/html, in both PDF and HTML formats.

 To test your installation, go to GraphBLAS/GraphBLAS/test and type: